Code-Institute-Submissions/the-monkees-major-project-01/README.md

 As I think it will be for younger audience (as the point is the monkees are at there prime) bootstrap would be a good libary to use as it is good mobile-first-approach.
 Moreover, as I am creating a B2C website there should be little text possivle and more media should be used.

 ### Scope Plane

+I wanted to included a page where there was a photo of the band, or individual photos, and when the user clicked a band memeber infomation about that band member would show.
+I thought this would create a more emotinal attachment because it shows their history and likes/dislikes.

+Additionally, there would be an archive page showing all the band's discography so fnas and potential fans can look up all their music with also a few songs free on their website so potential fans can decide whether or not they enjot the music.

+Futhermore, I wanted to make a page to show the availablity of the group so people can book them out.
+Also, the dates or where and when they are peforming with a "Book Now" button will be made.

 -----